szymonhernik/lux-cache-web/README.md

 - [ ] Reset styles
 - [ ] Horizontal scrolling browse page
 - [ ] Design switching between list and grid view on mobile
+- [ ] grid that works in Arc doesnt work anywhere else. make rows by hand depending on the height viewport.

 ### Not assigned yet